Beauty consultant Beautician

 2. Skills required

 - a friendly and confident personality

 - attention to detail

 - expert use of cosmetics for your own beauty routine

 3. What you'll do

-- keeping up to date with new products
+- keep up to date with new products and brands

 Your salary could increase with commission.